 That’s because whole foods contain a mix of nutrients and beneficial compounds that work together in ways in which isolated vitamins and minerals cannot.

-That said, supplements can be a helpful source of the nutrients difficult to get enough of through diet alone.
+Nonetheless, supplements can be a helpful source of nutrients that are difficult to get enough of through diet alone.

 Why individual supplements may be better than vegan multivitamins